An American Writer

 I'm also the author of Laments, a short-story collection published in 2012, The stories deal with the consequences of people's actions toward others.
 Laments is currently available for 99 cents at Amazon.com, B&N.com and Smashwords.com.

-I've also written three mainstream novels, Foolish Is The Heart, A Long Highway, and The Touch; a murder mystery, A Confidential Man; and Shooting Star, a young-adult sports novel.
-I'm currently working on a new novel, tentatively titled New Horizons, that I hope will be published in 2015.
+I've also written three mainstream novels, Foolish Is The Heart, A Long Highway, and The Touch; a murder mystery, A Confidential Man; and two young-adult books, Shooting Star and The Bully List.

 I've also written three nonfiction sports books, Basketball in the Bluegrass State: The Championship Teams, March Madness: The History of the Kentucky High School Basketball Tournament, and Baron of the Bluegrass: The Wit and Wisdom of Legendary Kentucky Basketball Coach Adolph Rupp.